 History of Japanese cast iron kettles

-Japanese cast iron tea kettles, are to boil water the Japanese call the tetsubins.
-The Japanese have used them for hundreds of years to boil water for the household and to humidify their homes.
-Today the tetsubin is as popular as ever and if you buy one it will most likely be in the Japanese style instead of the European style.
+Japanese cast iron tea kettles are to boil water.
+The Japanese have used cast iron vessels for hundreds of years to boil water for the household and to humidify their homes.
+Today the kettle or tetsubin is as popular as ever, and if you buy one for yourself, it will likely to have the same traditional designs used hundreds of years ago.

-Tetsubins originated in the early 17th century and were traditionally hand-crafted by Japanese artisans who utilized two traditional crafts which the Japanese are widely known for, pottery and metalworking.
+Tetsubins originated in the early 17th century and were traditionally hand-crafted by Japanese artisans who utilized two traditional crafts that the Japanese are widely known for, pottery and metalworking.

 The results are quite often stunning combining: simplicity, functionality, durability, and beauty.

-Today the Japanese still make some of the best kettles and many artisans make them using traditional methods.
-Ironware from Iwate is particularly famed and is called either Nambu Tekki or Nanbu Tekki depending on the translation.
-I’ve written an article on Nambu Tekki if your’e interested just click the link above.
+Today the Japanese still make some of the best kettles, and many artisans make them using traditional methods.
+Ironware from Iwate is particularly famed and is called either Nambu Tekki or Nanbu Tekki, depending on the translation.

 What is a cast iron tea kettle?

-A true cast iron tea kettle does not have an enamel lining.
-Many kettles sold in the West often have an enameled finish on the inside.
-However, these are actually cast iron teapots — not kettles.
+An authentic cast iron tea kettle does not have an enamel lining.
+Many kettles sold in the West often have an enameled finish on the inside but are sold as tetsubins.
+These are cast iron teapots — not kettles.
 They are known as Tetsu Kyusu in Japan.
-Enameled teapots to steep tea and not to boil water.
+Enameled teapots are for steeping tea and not to boil water.
 You cannot use them to heat water on the stovetop.

 For more information about the differences between cast iron teapots and cast iron kettles, check out this article.

 Kettles come in a wide variety of sizes and colors.
 Many feature intricate designs on the outside like dragonflies or cherry blossoms.
 Try to avoid mass-produced cast iron tea kettles if you can.
 However, traditional Japanese tetsubins are not cheap.
 There are cheaper raw iron kettles on the market, but traditional Japanese kettles command premium prices.